carolinadatascience/nfl-metrics-workshop/README.md

 ### Software Prerequisites

 In this section, include necessary software that needs to be installed.
-This includes the Python programming language, Jupyter, R Studio, etc. Here are some example sentences to keep in your file:
+This includes the Python programming language, Jupyter, etc. Here are some example sentences to keep in your file:

 - **This workshop uses the Python programming language.** If you do not already have Python installed on your computer, install the latest version for your operating system [here](https://www.python.org/downloads/).